nestarz/heritage/README.md

 # heritage
-ES 2020 Tiny Package Manager for the Web
+ES 2020 Tiny Package Manager for the Web.

 ## Use